- NATIONS CUP

 - Day One of the Nations Cup at the "World Finals 2019 - Monaco" Produces Shocking Results

-MONTE CARLO, Monaco (22 November 2019) – The 2019 Series comes to a climactic end this weekend in the glamorous principality of Monaco, home to the legendary Monaco Grand Prix and million-dollar yachts lining its world-famous harbor.
-The World Finals of the FIA Gran Turismo Championships officially got underway today, with four action-packed races—three Semi-final rounds and the Repechage—that had plenty of excitement and drama, including the shock of seeing last year’s champion and overall favorite Brazilian Igor Fraga eliminated from the championships in the first race.
+MONTE CARLO, Monaco (22 November 2019) – The 2019 Series comes to a climactic end this weekend in the glamorous principality of Monaco, home to the legendary Monaco Grand Prix and million-dollar yachts lining its world-famous harbour.
+The World Finals of the FIA Gran Turismo Championships officially got underway today, with four action-packed races—three Semi-final rounds and the Repechage—that had plenty of excitement and drama, including the shock of seeing last year’s champion and overall favourite, Brazilian Igor Fraga, eliminated from the championships in the first race.

-The day started with a guest appearance of none other than six-time Formula 1 World Drivers Champion Lewis Hamilton taking questions from Gran Turismo creator Kazunori Yamauchi and some of the top competitors.
-Afterward, Lewis participated in the Pro-Am race, teaming with Fraga and finishing a somewhat disappointing 3rd.
+The day started with a guest appearance of none other than six-time Formula 1 World Drivers' Champion Lewis Hamilton taking questions from Gran Turismo creator Kazunori Yamauchi and some of the top competitors.
+Afterwards, Lewis participated in the Pro-Am race, teaming with Fraga and finishing a somewhat disappointing 3rd.
 Perhaps it was a harbinger of things to come for Fraga.

 Nations Cup, Day One, Semi-Final A